Metais/EKhelper/README.md

 What it does
 ---------------------------
 Analyzes the target trainer pokemon versus the pokemon in your party & box.
 Lists the best pokemon on your team against each target pokemon, both dealing damage against foe (top row) and taking damage from foe (bottom row).
-Power value is not the true damage, as it considers the pokemon's base stats, type effectivities, STAB and level while ignoring IV's, natures, weather-effects and the naturally occuring 85%-100% randomness value, as well as some very rare move-specific damage boosters.
+Power value is not always the true damage, as it considers the pokemon's stats, type effectivities, STAB and level while ignoring uncommmon or hyper-move-specific damage modifiers (such as suffering from burn, weather-effects, earthquake-vs-dig, etc.).
 Take it as a relative score!

-Also, EKhelper only considers damaging moves!
+Also, EKhelper only considers moves with a fixed base power!
+Moves like Magnitude or Sonic boom with varying or hp-fixed damage are listed in a seperate field on the right if the target pokemon contains said move.
+They are not included in the analysis.

 How it works
 ---------------------------